lewagon/dotfiles/04-Front-End/03-Bootstrap/02-Outer-Wrapper-Inner-cards/README.md

 }
 ```

-With these techniques, you can play on border, padding, margin without crashing the grid.
+With these techniques, you can play on border, padding, margin without breaking the grid.
 Indeed, **you don't touch directly at grid components** (`container/row/col`).
 You can feel safe!

 ### Your turn